gradha/gradha.github.io/src/articles/40-from-python-windows-console-to-nim-karax-webapp.rst

 create a bookmark on your mobile phone or add it to your desktop so it opens as a kind of native application.
 You can also save the contents of that page to your hard drive and it should work locally.
-But why would you do that since you want to use it to generate a comment you want to post somewhere online, right?
+But why would you do that since you use it to generate a comment you want to post somewhere online, right?

 Translating the Python script to Nim